Select Page

 Comparing Winner-Take-All to Proportional Systems

 Substantial comparative research has been conducted on the impact of winner-take-all systems vs proportional systems.
-This document covers a wide range of indicators because the choice of electoral systems has wide-ranging implications for how citizens relate to their governments and how government policies are considered and implemented.
+This document covers a wide range of indicators, as one might expect, because the choice of electoral systems has wide ranging implications on how citizens relate to their governments and how government policies are considered and implemented.

-Here are some of the main reasons we might expect a proportional system to have an impact:
+Some reasons to expect a proportional system to have an impact:

 • PR gives equal value to every vote and for this reason is likely to lead to increased government accountability to citizens and greater voter satisfaction.
 Some of the impacts of this can be seen below in the section titled Measures of Democracy.

 • PR empowers ordinary citizens, by making every vote count and allowing for a wider range of views to be represented in the legislature.
-This can reduce inequality and improve access to social services over time, and, according to Salomon Orellana (2014, summarized here), could have a salutary effect on how a country deals with diversity more generally.
-Orellana argues that increased opportunities for diversity and dissent allow PR countries to outperform winner-take-all countries in four areas:
+This can reduce inequality and improve access to social services over time, and, according to Salomon Orellana (2014), could have a salutary effect on how a country deals with diversity more generally.
+(Read a summary of his book here.)
+Orellana argues that increased opportunities for diversity and dissent allow PR countries to outperform in four areas:

 • policy innovation